Flooding

 Overview of Treatment

-Flooding (also known as exposure therapy) is a psychological treatment technique primarily used to help patients overcome specific phobias or anxiety symptoms.
-Its core principle involves directly exposing the patient to stimuli that provoke intense anxiety, with continuous contact aimed at reducing the fear response.
-This therapy is commonly applied in cases of post-traumatic stress disorder (PTSD), specific phobias (such as claustrophobia), or panic disorder, with the goal of breaking the "fear cycle" and establishing new cognitive patterns.
+Flooding (Exposure Therapy) is a psychological treatment technique primarily used to help patients overcome specific phobias or anxiety symptoms.
+Its core principle is to expose the patient directly to stimuli that provoke intense anxiety, reducing the fear response through sustained contact.
+This therapy is commonly applied in situations such as Post-Traumatic Stress Disorder (PTSD), specific phobias (e.g., claustrophobia), or panic disorder, with the goal of breaking the "fear cycle" and establishing new cognitive patterns.

-Unlike gradual exposure therapy, flooding requires patients to confront the highest intensity of stimuli immediately and must be conducted under the supervision of a professional therapist.
-The duration of treatment varies by individual, but single sessions may last several hours, emphasizing the principle of "no avoidance" to accelerate adaptation.
+Unlike gradual exposure therapy, Flooding requires patients to confront the most intense stimuli immediately and must be conducted under the supervision of a professional therapist.
+The duration of treatment varies per case, but single sessions may last several hours, emphasizing the principle of "no avoidance" to accelerate adaptation.

 Types and Mechanisms of Treatment

-Neuroscientific research indicates that this therapy can promote regulation of the limbic system by the prefrontal cortex, helping patients reassess threat levels.
-Psychologically, it involves a process of "disconfirmation," allowing patients to verify that the "actual threat is lower than expected," thereby correcting irrational beliefs.
+Neuroscientific research shows that this therapy can promote regulation of the limbic system by the prefrontal cortex, helping patients reassess threat levels.
+Psychologically, it involves a process called "disconfirmation," where patients verify that the "actual threat is lower than expected," thereby correcting irrational beliefs.

 Indications

 This therapy is suitable for single anxiety symptoms or specific phobias, such as acrophobia, social anxiety, or trauma recall.
 For PTSD patients, if they can tolerate higher intensity exposure, it can effectively accelerate trauma narrative processing.
-However, it is important to note that this therapy is not suitable for patients with severe depression or suicidal tendencies.
+However, it should be noted that this therapy is not suitable for patients with severe depression or suicidal tendencies.

 Usage and Dosage

-Typically conducted in a safe therapeutic environment, patients need to maintain continuous contact with the fear stimulus under the guidance of a therapist until anxiety levels decrease.
-For example, a patient with aviophobia might be asked to enter a simulated aircraft cabin environment until their subjective anxiety score (such as SUDS scale) drops below 50%.
+The treatment is usually conducted in a safe therapeutic environment, with the patient continuously exposed to the feared stimulus under the guidance of a therapist until anxiety levels decrease.
+For example, a patient with aviophobia may be asked to directly enter a simulated aircraft cabin until their subjective anxiety score (such as SUDS scale) drops below 50%.

 Dosage is mainly adjusted according to the patient's tolerance.
 Single sessions may last from 90 minutes to several hours.
 The frequency of treatment depends on individual needs; severe cases may undergo 2-4 intensive sessions, but overexposure should be avoided to prevent secondary trauma.